jjs105/devcontainers/features/src/exercism-cli/NOTES.md

 the following URL:
 * https://exercism.org/docs/using/solving-exercises/working-locally

+## Using the Exercism CLI

-Note this tool requires configuration to a) set up your Exercism authentication using your Exercism token and b) set your workspace, as follows:
+Note the `exercism` tool requires configuration to a) set up your Exercism authentication using your Exercism token and b) set your workspace, as follows:

 ```shell
 exercism configure \